specklesystems/speckle-docs-OLD/user/connectors/dynamo/index.md

 You can instantiate a stream by copy/pasting the stream url from your server into a `string` node.

 <!-- TODO: Add image of stream -->

+Under the _Streams_ category in the _Speckle 2_ tab, you will also find all nodes to obtain, manage and edit streams from within Dynamo.

 ### Working with branches